NVIDIA/NeMo-Guardrails/nemoguardrails/eval/README.md

 ## Input and Output Rails

 ### Fact-checking Rails
+We provide two approaches out of the box for the fact-checking rail, these are colloqiually referred to as AskLLM and AlignScore in the rest of this documentation.

+#### AskLLM
-The default fact checking rail is implemented as an entailment prediction problem.
-Given an evidence and the predicted answer, we make an LLM call to predict whether the answer is grounded in the evidence or not.
+In this approach, the fact-checking rail is implemented as an entailment prediction problem.
+Given an evidence passage and the predicted answer, we prompt an LLM to predict yes/no to whether the answer grounded in the evidence or not.
+This is the default approach.

+#### AlignScore
+This approach is based on the AlignScore model [Zha et al. 2023](https://aclanthology.org/2023.acl-long.634.pdf).
+Given an evidence passage and the predicted answer, the model is finetuned to predict that they are aligned when:
+1. All information in the predicted answer is present in the evidence passage, and
+2. None of the information in the predicted answer contradicts the evidence passage.
+The response is a value between 0.0 and 1.0.
+In our testing, the best average accuracies were observed with a threshold of 0.7.

+Please see the [user guide documentation](./../../docs/user_guides/guardrails-library.md#alignscore) for detailed steps on how to configure your deployment to use AlignScore.

+#### Evaluation
 To run the fact checking rail, you can use the following CLI command:

 ```nemoguardrails evaluate fact-checking```